 To register as a KLT provider, an eligible physician must complete the appropriate form below.
 Resident physicians must comply with all KU Medical Center policies and procedures regarding participation in the KLT program.

-All KU resident physicians and fellows are required to have individual malpractice insurance to participate in the KLT program.
+All KU resident physicians and fellows are required to have medical professional liability insurance to participate in the KLT program.

-Alternatively, you can purchase your Kansas individual malpractice insurance through KaMMCO.
-Please use the information provide below to assist you.Malpractice Insurance Application
+Alternatively, you can purchase your Kansas individual medical professional liability insurance through KaMMCO.
+Please use the information provide below to assist you.Medical Professional Liability Insurance Application

 Contact Andrea Ellis for more information at 1-888-503-4221 or by email firstname.lastname@example.org.

 The Kansas Locum Tenens medical professional liability insurance fund is generously supported by gifts from Earl Merkel, M.D., and his wife Kathleen, of Russell, Kan., and the Dane G. Hansen Foundation of Logan, Kan.
 These gifts counts toward Far Above: The Campaign for Kansas, the university's $1.2 billion comprehensive fundraising campaign.
 Far Above seeks support to educate future leaders, advance medicine, accelerate discovery and drive economic growth to seize the opportunities of the future.